What happens after divorce papers are served?

 You have been served with divorce papers and your case is in Orange County, California.
 Now what?

 It doesn’t have to be high stress or doom and gloom.
 You need an attorney’s help.
-We are a premiere family law firm in Orange County, California.
-We offer an affordable initial strategy session and are ready to meet with you.
+We are a premier California family law firm with offices in Orange County and Los Angeles.
+We offer an affordable initial strategy session and are ready to help.

 We hope you enjoyed this article.